lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

       * [Python Boilerplate](#python-boilerplate)
       * [Ruby Boilerplate](#ruby-boilerplate)
   * [The Plugin API](#the-plugin-api)

+# Plugin Loading and Precedence
+Gopherbot ships with a number of external script plugins in the `install` directory.
+These can be overridden by placing a plugin with the same filename in the local configuration directory.

 # Default Configuration
 Plugin configuration is fully documented in the [configuration](Configuration.md) article; you should be familiar with that document before beginning to write your own plugins.